-In order to meet best corporate governance practices, on February 8, 2007, upon recommendation of the Human Resources Committee, the Board approved the introduction of a minimum share ownership requirement for members of the Board.
-This minimum requirement was set at an amount equal to five times the amount of the annual retainer fees payable to members of the Board.
-On August 4, 2010, this minimum requirement was reduced by the Board upon recommendation of the Human Resources Committee to be set at an amount equal to three times the amount of the annual retainer fees payable to such members.
+In order to meet best corporate governance practices, the Board approved a minimum share ownership requirement for members of the Board.
+This minimum requirement is set at an amount equal to three times the amount of the annual retainer fees payable to such members.
 Directors have a period of three years to comply with this requirement.